electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 not be included (as they would also need to be signed).
 If you use [electron-packager][electron-packager] before version 8.1.0, add `--ignore=.+\.o$` to your build step to ignore these files.
-Versions 8.1.0 and later ignores those files by default.
+Versions 8.1.0 and later ignore those files by default.

 ### Upload Your App